tab8/Fullers360-Ferry-Passenger-Analysis-Dashboard/README.md

 This Power BI dashboard was built as a portfolio project to demonstrate practical data analysis and visualisation skills using Microsoft Power BI.

-> \*\*Disclaimer:\*\* All data in this project is entirely fictional and randomly generated for demonstration purposes only.
-This dashboard is not affiliated with, endorsed by, or representative of Fullers360 or any of its subsidiaries.
-No real passenger, operational, or financial data has been used.
-This project was created solely for job application and skills demonstration purposes.

 **What This Dashboard Shows**